-Inside a private classroom on a rainy day in Maryland, Warren Buffett sat with students and spoke about his thoughts on markets.
+Inside a private classroom on a rainy day, the old man Warren Buffett sat with students and spoke about on markets.
 It was 2013 and the economy and market was just starting to roar back to its highs.
-For those who remember 2013, it was a sight of relief.
-You could feel it in the air coming off the Financial Crisis and Eurozone Debt Crisis.
+For those who remember 2013, it was a sigh of relief.
+You could feel it in the air.
+Markets were truly emerging from the Financial Crisis and Eurozone Debt Crisis.

 “Berkshire Hathaway always has $20 billion or more in cash.
 It sounds crazy, never need anything like it, but someday in the next 100 years when the world stops again, we will be ready.
 There will be some incident, it could be tomorrow.
 At that time, you need cash.
 Cash at that time is like oxygen.
 When you don’t need it, you don’t notice it.
 When you do need it, it’s the only thing you need.
 We operate from a level of liquidity that no one else does.
 We don’t want to operate on bank lines.